esl/MongooseIM/doc/Advanced-configuration.md

 Find `cassandra_servers` in `ejabberd.cfg` and add the following line:
 ```
 {cassandra_servers, [{default, [{ssl, [{cacertfile,
-                                        "$CRTS/rootCA.pem"},
+                                        "/path/to/rootCA.pem"},
                                         {verify, verify_peer}]}]}]}.
 ```
-Where `$CRTS` is the path to the directory containing the certificate.
 Save the changes and restart MongooseIM.

 ##### Testing the connection